phuriku/ml-course/files/Introduction_to_Neural_Networks.md

   <img src="https://camo.githubusercontent.com/aa3a25c4107999a7ffbe6bc87a5e972b01dec615/68747470733a2f2f696d6775722e636f6d2f5948476c4967712e706e67" height="60">
 </p>

 This of course presumes that the weights are represented as a row vector *w*.
+We can more train artificial neurons simply using logistic regression or stochastic gradient descent.

 Feedforward networks
 ---------------